 - There are issues with your diagnosis, such as:

 - Your medical treatment is mismanaged.

-- The surgeon handling your care makes a negligible error.
+- The surgeon handling your care makes an error.

 Misdiagnosis is the most frequent reason for cardiology malpractice cases.
 About 25% of cardiology malpractice cases are the result of a misdiagnosis.

 Cardiologists sometimes misdiagnose myocardial infarctions—particularly those without specialized cardiac training.
 However, it is more likely that a cardiologist will overlook a non-cardiac diagnosis that appears similar to a cardiac ailment, such as:

 - Aortic dissection

 The second-most common reason for cardiology malpractice lawsuits is complications during a procedure or surgery.
 Unfortunately, even the most accomplished and capable physicians can experience complications and patients may endure harm as a result.

 The third leading reason for cardiology malpractice cases is the result of vascular access complications, particularly retroperitoneal bleeding, embolism, or coronary artery damage.

 Electrophysiology complications represent the fourth-most common reason for cardiology malpractice lawsuits.